 - Where do you have skill gaps on the team, and how do you plan to fill them

 Now, by playing with the lever of a financial model, you can answer various “what if” questions, known as outputs, and can manipulate your model’s levers to see the impact on revenue, expenses, and operations to facilitate decision-making.

 Profit & Loss Projections: Start With Expenses

-When building a financial model, we start with expenses as:
+When building a financial model, we start with expenses:

-- Spend drives revenue – not the other way around.
+- Spending drives revenue – not the other way around.
 An integrated model should place investment in customer acquisition upstream of revenues.

-- Expenses are controllable, as opposed to revenues that are subject to a large amount of variability.
+- Expenses are controllable, as opposed to revenues which are subject to a large amount of variability.

 Operating Expenses (OPEX)